Sightseeing During the Nepal Bhutan Tour

 Once every year, Bhutan celebrates the festival/ Tsechu of Dzong.
 People from the nearby areas and tourists also visit Bhutan to observe the festival.
 The celebrations involve cultural dances, religious rites, and cultural visuals.
 Tsechus in Bhutan are not just occasions for celebrating religion but also for socializing and building relationships with each other.

-The dress worn by the Bhutanese people showcases the country’s identity.
+The dress worn by the people of Bhutan showcases the country’s identity.
 The locals of Bhutan wear a Driglam Namzha dress code, with men wearing Gho, a robe that reaches the knee and is secured at the waist with a belt, and women wearing Kira, a long, colored wrap-around skirt with a blouse and jacket.

 Bhutan has a long tradition and history of making handicrafts, such as wood carving, painting, weaving, and sculpting.
 The artisans create beautiful textiles, wooden masks, thangka paintings, and religious items that attract domestic and global attention.